dotnet/sdk/src/Compatibility/Microsoft.DotNet.PackageValidation/ReadMe.md

 #endif
 ```

-When Finley packs the project it fails with the following error:
+When Finley packs the project (using dotnet pack cmd) it fails with the following error:

 ```cmd
 error : .NETStandard,Version=v2.0 assembly api surface area should be compatible with net6.0 assembly surface area so we can compile against .NETStandard,Version=v2.0 and run on net6.0 .framework.